gkgaurav31/blog/about.markdown

 permalink: /about/
 ---

+This blog contains about things which I find interesting and useful in some way, and is not necessarily technical.
+I hope it is helpful to someone.

+### About the theme:
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: